raumzeitlabor/rzl-homepage/README.md

 complicated to understand.
 Here's some information on how the homepage is built (rough sketch):

 1. All JS code is linted.
 If you don't meet our style, you're out.
 2. The target directory is cleaned up.
 3. CSS is auto-prefixed (see e.g. http://scottriley.im/autoprefix).
 4. All files relevant for Jekyll (especially HTML) is copied to .tmp
 5. CSS and JS files are minified, concatenated and revved.
 6. Images are optimized and revved.
-    7. Jekyll is run to generate the contents.
-    8. All HTML files are minified (e.g. templates, static pages).
+7. Jekyll is run to generate the contents.8.
+All HTML files are minified (e.g. templates, static pages).